Speciality Sections

 Coordinators: Dr Natalie Burden & Dr Paula Garcia

 Ecotoxicology is the discipline concerned with determining effects of chemicals on biological organisms especially at the population, community, ecosystem, and biosphere levels.
-It is a multidisciplinary field, which integrates toxicology and ecology.
 Investigations are undertaken to prevent or remediate detrimental effects across different taxonomic groups, spanning plants, invertebrates, and vertebrate animals.
 The Ecotoxicology Speciality Section represents members involved with, or interested in, basic ecotoxicology research, as well as applied ecotoxicology testing and assessment for regulatory/product registration purposes, crossing the boundaries of industry, government / regulatory bodies, and academic institutions.
-Ecotoxicology is relevant to all industry sectors of the BTS membership, including those in the pharmaceutical, industrial chemical, food and agrochemical industries.
-Specific areas within the practice of ecotoxicology are also relevant to human toxicology (e.g. application of pathways-based approaches and cross-species extrapolation).
 This Speciality Section provides a UK-focused forum for networking, communication, collaboration, discussion, and professional representation both within the BTS and the wider (eco)toxicology community.

 Translational Toxicology speciality section